-This is my favorite one.
-It’s so hard for me to refrain using it when I’m speaking in English because it’s very common and easy to say.
-Literally, it doesn’t mean anything but we use in place of “non lo so” (I don’t know).
-While you say it, shrug your shoulders and twist your mouth downwards.
-It’s the laziest word we have.
+Literally, boh doesn’t mean anything, but Italians use it in place of “non lo so,” or “I don’t know.”
+While you say it, shrug your shoulders and twist your mouth downward.
+It’s the laziest Italian word there is.

 2. Ti voglio bene

-It puzzles me how to differentiate between friendship and love with someone in English, if you say “I love you” to both friends and lovers.
-In Italian, we have two different and separate expressions: “ti amo” for your partner and “ti voglio bene” for your friends and family.
-It avoids any misunderstandings…
+In English, you can say “I love you” to both friends and lovers.
+In Italian, there are two separate expressions: “ti amo” for your partner and “ti voglio bene” for your friends and family.

-Tizio, Caio e Sempronio is used in a dialogue when referring to multiple unspecified people.
-It is the equivalent of Tom, Dick, and Harry (therefore we could say the English language actually has a translation) and I found out many other languages have their Tizio, Caio, and Sempronio.
-But sometimes we only use “Tizio e Caio” without including “Sempronio“.
-We also use “Tizio” to refer to a random guy.
+Tizio, Caio, e Sempronio is used in a dialogue when referring to multiple unspecified people.
+It is the equivalent of Tom, Dick, and Harry (so technically there is some sort of English language translation).
+But sometimes Italians only use “Tizio e Caio” without including “Sempronio.”
+Italians also sometimes use “Tizio” to refer to a random guy.

 6. Mamma mia

-It’s a classic and I use it very often.
-If someone bothers you, say “Mamma mia”.
-If you’re in front of the Colosseum and you find it beautiful, say “Mamma mia”.
-If you’re enjoying your mom’s spaghetti always say “Mamma mia che buoni!”
-(Mamma mia, it’s so good!).
+If someone bothers you, say “Mamma mia.”
+If you’re in front of the Colosseum and you find it beautiful, say “Mamma mia.”
+If you’re enjoying your mom’s spaghetti, always say “Mamma mia che buoni” (Mamma mia, it’s so good!).

-Magari has many meanings depending on the context but generally, they can be translated with “I wish”.
+Magari has many meanings depending on the context, but generally, it can be roughly translated to “I wish.”

-Aperitivo + cena = apericena.
-It’s a very new word that made its way into the dictionary in the 00s.
-Whereas an “aperitivo” is a meal consisting of a drink and a small bite consumed before dinner — generally between 6 and 8 PM — an “apericena” takes place at dinner (“cena”) time and has way more food.
+Aperitivo plus cena equals apericena.
+Whereas an aperitivo is a meal consisting of a drink and a small bite consumed before dinner — generally between 6:00 PM and 8:00 PM — an “apericena” takes place at dinner (“cena”) time and has way more food.
 It often consists of an unlimited buffet.
-On your next trip to Italy find a good apericena.
+On your next trip to Italy, find a good apericena.

-This word has a literal translation but we use it for something else too.
-“Passeggiata” means to walk.
-However, when a situation is straightforward we say it’s a “passeggiata”.
+This word has a literal translation, but Italians use it for something else, too.
+Passeggiata means to walk.
+However, when a situation is straightforward or easy, we say it’s a passeggiata.

 10. Dolce far niente

-I know you know this one.
-“Dolce far niente” translates to “sweet doing nothing” and it’s a thing we love.
-Having a break after lunch, a walk on the beach while eating gelato, watching Netflix — they’re all dolce far niente activities.
+“Dolce far niente” translates to “sweet doing nothing,” and it refers to a thing you love: Having a break after lunch, a walk on the beach while eating gelato, watching Netflix — they’re all dolce far niente activities.